jverzani/SymPyCore.jl/docs/src/Tutorial/matrices.md

 !!! tip "Julia differences"

-    We qualify the use of `diag`, it is not exported
+    We qualify the use of `diag`, it is not exported.
+It has a different calling pattern than the `diag` method of the standard `LinearAlgebra` package.

 ```@repl Julia
 sympy.diag(1,2,3)